mbzhuang/Kaggle-ML-and-Data-Science-Survey-Analysis/ProjectPlan.md

 Here are the key elements of human centered data science that I will always remind myself of as the study goes on.

 - Replicability and reproducibility
-- License of source data,  copyright,
+- License of source data,  copyright
 - Privacy policy and terms of use